This post was originally posted on August 1st, 2016 but has been refreshed with new photos and a video!

 Spinach Banana Muffins: Method

-To make these muffins…start by tossing the oats into your clean, dry Vitamix and turn them into oat flour!
-Transfer the flour to a medium mixing bowl and whisk together the rest of the dry ingredients.
+Blend dry ingredients then set aside.
+To make these muffins…start by putting the oats into your clean, dry Vitamix and turn them into oat flour!
+Add the rest of the ingredients, blend and set aside.

 Spinach Banana Muffins: Substitutions